DjangoGirls/tutorial/django_urls/README.md

 ## blog.urls

 Create a new `mysite/blog/urls.py` empty file.
 All right!
-Add this two first lines:
+Add these two first lines:

     from django.conf.urls import patterns, include, url
     from . import views